lithops-cloud/lithops/config/README.md

-# Choose your compute and storage backend
+# Lithops configuration

-To work with Lithops you must configure both compute backend and a storage.
+By default Lithops works on Localhost if no configuration is provided.
+To run workloads on the Cloud, you must configure both a compute and a storage backend.
 Failing to configure them properly will prevent Lithops to submit workloads.

-Lithops can work with almost any compute backend and storage any can be used with almost any cloud provider.
-You have multiple options to choose compute backend and storage backend based on your needs.

-After you choose your compute and storage engine, you need to configure Lithops so it can use chosen compute and storage.
-Lithops configuration can be provided either in configuration file or provided in runtime via Python dictionary.
+Lithops configuration can be provided either in a configuration file or in runtime via a Python dictionary.

-## Lithops configuration

 ### Configuration file